The Wrapbook Team

 3. Vet your vendors

 You can train your employees on scams all day, but your security is only as strong as your weakest link.
-As you work with vendors, you open up your production company to a larger network that could potentially abuse your and your workers’ information.
+As you work with vendors, you open up your production company to a larger network that could abuse your and your workers’ information.

-to consider when choosing any software vendors—from call sheet software to payroll or accounting programs.
+With sensitive information moving from device to device, data encryption is vital for production companies to consider when choosing any vendors—from call sheet software to payroll or accounting programs or even equipment rental.

 Data encryption & your payroll company